 - i.that section 3(2) of the Income Tax Act defines what constitutes an income upon which tax is chargeable under the Act, whereas that the proposed Motor Vehicle Tax is levied on an asset and not income within the definition. - ii.
 The proposal to Cap the levy at one hundred thousand shillings makes the tax discriminatory and non-progressive. - iii.
-The proposal will have adverse effects on insurance taking behavior of motor vehicle owners and further leading to negative effects on the insurance sector. - iv.
-The commercial vehicles are subject to advance tax and therefore imposing this tax will amount to double taxation.
+The proposal will adversely affect the insurance-taking behaviour of motor vehicle owners, further damaging the insurance sector. - iv.The commercial vehicles are subject to advance tax, and therefore, imposing this tax will amount to double taxation.
 From the foregoing, the Committee accepted the proposal by the stakeholder to delete.
-180) CENTRE FOR INTERNATIONAL PRIVATE ENTERPRISE Clause 9(12H)- 2219.
+181) CENTRE FOR INTERNATIONAL PRIVATE ENTERPRISE Clause 9(12H)- 2227.
 Motor Vehicle Tax at The Rate of 2.5% on the Value of Motor Vehicle: They noted that while the motor vehicle tax aims to generate revenue for the government and improve compliance with tax regulations, it also imposes additional financial burdens on vehicle owners, business operators, and administrative responsibilities on insurers.
 The effectiveness of the tax in achieving its intended effectiveness will depend on its implementation and enforcement.
 Therefore, based on the above they noted that the clause be replaced with any other that is not punitive.
-2220.
+2228.
 They noted that while the motor vehicle tax aims to generate revenue for the government and improve compliance with tax regulations, it also imposes additional financial burdens on vehicle owners and business operators and adds administrative responsibilities on insurers.
 They stated that the effectiveness of the tax in achieving its intended goals will depend on its implementation and enforcement.
 Therefore, they suggested that the clause be replaced with one that is less punitive.
-Committee Observation 2221.
-The committee noted:
+343 Committee Observation 2229.
+The Committee noted: